Solar mass: Variation

-The Sun is losing mass because of fusion reactions occurring within its core, leading to the emission of electromagnetic energy, neutrinos and by the ejection of matter with the solar wind.
+The Sun is losing mass because of fusion reactions occurring within its core, leading to the emission of electromagnetic energy and neutrinos, and by the ejection of matter with the solar wind.
 It is expelling about /year.
 The mass loss rate will increase when the Sun enters the red giant stage, climbing to /year when it reaches the tip of the red-giant branch.
 This will rise to /year on the asymptotic giant branch, before peaking at a rate of 10−5 to 10−4 /year as the Sun generates a planetary nebula.
 By the time the Sun becomes a degenerate white dwarf, it will have lost 46% of its starting mass.

 The mass of the Sun has been decreasing since the time it formed.
 This occurs through two processes in nearly equal amounts.
 First, in the Sun's core, hydrogen is converted into helium through nuclear fusion, in particular the p–p chain, and this reaction converts some mass into energy in the form of gamma ray photons.
 Most of this energy eventually radiates away from the Sun.
 Second, high-energy protons and electrons in the atmosphere of the Sun are ejected directly into outer space as the solar wind and coronal mass ejections.

 The original mass of the Sun at the time it reached the main sequence remains uncertain.
 The early Sun had much higher mass-loss rates than at present, and it may have lost anywhere from 1–7% of its natal mass over the course of its main-sequence lifetime.
-The Sun gains a very small amount of mass through the impact of asteroids and comets.
-However, as the Sun already contains 99.86% of the Solar System's total mass, these impacts cannot offset the mass lost by radiation and ejection.